My Nixos Configuration

 };

-It’ll recursively look for any .nix files and adjust their formatting automatically.
 This will edit and save your files, so I’d only recommend doing this if you have a backup of your config files, or you’ve checked them into your repository already!
-You can also add it as a Git hook 🔗 so it runs whenever you commit files to your repo.

 Building your Nix skills

 Sometimes the best way to learn about Nix is to poke around other people’s configurations and see how they do things.
-That’s how I got this far, and I appreciate everyone in the community brave enough to post their configurations online for others to read.
+That’s how I got this far, and I appreciate everyone in the community willing to share their configurations online.

 Want to check out other people’s configurations, or learn more about how to write your own?
 My NixOS 🔗 is a great resource, but so is simply searching “nixos configuration github” in DuckDuckGo or your preferred search engine.
 You can also check out the nixos-configuration topic in GitHub 🔗 to browse repos.